sls1005/autoderef/README.md

 # Auto-deref

 This implements a syntax sugar for the Nim programming language.
-With this module imported, `ptr` and `ref` variables will be automatically dereferenced.
+With this module imported, `ptr` and `ref` variables will be dereferenced automatically.
 What it does is very similar to the effect of `{.experimental: "implicitDeref".}`.

 ## Example